youssefyr/rema-backend/README.md

-# Rema Backend
+# xira Backend

-This project is the backend for a Rema application.
+This project is the backend for a xira application.
 It provides a GraphQL API to manage users, tasks, and shop items.
 The backend is built using Go and Prisma for database management.

 ## Getting Started